robertlackey/secbook/README.md

 # Playbook-Store
 ### DO NOT USE IN PRODUCTION
 ### DISCLAIMER:
-This app was built for learning purposes
+This app was built for learning purposes.
+It pulls down the MITRE ATT&CK data from github, puts the specific fields into form fields, and stores in a postgresql database.

-this requires an env file with the following content.
+This requires an env file with the following content.
 The values can be changed to anythig you like.
 ```
 POSTGRES_DB=playbook
 POSTGRES_USER=user